cypherpunk-academy/2064/en/069_2064_My combat robot, your combar robot.md

 You're pretty alone on the freeway right now."

 Lasse screamed: "SIGUR!
 NOT!"
-He looked at the combat robot and seconds later saw a fireball flickering and the police car behind them disappeared in a huge explosion.
+He looked at the combat robot and seconds later saw a fireball flickering, and the police car behind them disappeared in a massive explosion.

-Lasse and Trevor flinched and both looked at the burning wreck and then at each other.
+Lasse and Trevor flinched, and both looked at the burning wreck and then at each other.

 Lasse, Trevor: "Shit!
 Sigur!"